Michael D. Evans: Career

+Evans is the founder of several organizations including the Friends of Zion Heritage Center and Museum in Jerusalem, the Corrie ten Boom Museum Haarlem, the Netherlands, and the Jerusalem Prayer Team.
+He also writes articles for the Christian Broadcasting Network, the Wall Street Journal, Times of Israel and the Jerusalem Post.
+In 1977, Evans headed B'nai Yeshua, a "Hebrew Christian" group, which was active on college campuses.
+A campaign charging Jews for Jesus, the B’nai Yeshua and other so-called Hebrew-Christion movements with subterfuge in Long Island resulted in media coverage.
+Bloggers simultaneously praise Evans for his pro-Israel activism while warning of a possible hidden agenda.
+In Jerusalem in 2013, Evans was careful not to mention anything other than his desire to represent Christian Zionists "who love the Jewish people".

+In October 2024, Evans hosted a solidarity event in Jerusalem commemorating the October 7, 2023, attacks.

 Ten Boom Fellowship

 Mike Evans purchased and restored the Corrie ten Boom house in 1983.
 It is a museum dedicated to telling the story of ten Boom's family, which harbored, fed, and found safe houses for as many as 800 Jews during the Nazi takeover of the Netherlands during World War II.
 After purchasing and restoring the house, Mike Evans created the Corrie ten Boom Fellowship, a Christian Zionist organization.

 Friends of Zion Heritage Center

-In 2015, Evans founded the Friends of Zion Heritage Center in Jerusalem with the purpose of highlighting religious tolerance and dialogue between Christian Zionism and the State of Israel and the Jewish people.
+In 2015, Evans founded the Friends of Zion Heritage Center (or The Friends of Zion Museum) in Jerusalem with the purpose of highlighting religious tolerance and dialogue between Christian Zionism and the State of Israel and the Jewish people.
 Israel's ninth president, Shimon Peres, was the international chairman of Friends of Zion and the founder of the Friends of Zion Award to honor outstanding support for Israel.

 Jerusalem Prayer Team

-Mike Evans began the Jerusalem Prayer Team in 2002, which raised money for Ehud Olmert's New Jerusalem Foundation.
+In 2002, Mike Evans began the Jerusalem Prayer Team, which raised money for Ehud Olmert's New Jerusalem Foundation.
 The Jerusalem Prayer Team funded the construction of the Mike Evans Museum in Jerusalem, officially known as The Friends of Zion Heritage Center.
-Evans was accused of being a Christian missionary due to his history.
-In 1977, he headed B'nai Yeshua, a "Hebrew Christian" group, which was active on college campuses.
-A campaign accusing him of subterfuge in Long Island resulted in media coverage.
-Articles simultaneously praise him for his pro-Israel activism, but warn of a possible hidden agenda to convert Jews in Israel to Christianity or "Hebrew Christian" beliefs.